pretix/pretix-docs/docs/topics/payment-providers.md

 ![Plugins Top Recommendations](../assets/screens/payment-providers/plugins-top.png)

 pretix allows handling payment via more than three dozen payment providers.
-Each one of them is handled by a plugin.
+There is a plugin for each one of them.
+You have to enable the plugins for every payment provider that you want to use for your event.
+This section is going to tell you how to do that.

-To enable plugins for payment providers, navigate to [Your Event] → "Settings" → "Plugins".
+Navigate to [Your Event] → "Settings" → "Plugins".
 The "payment providers" tab displays our top recommendations for payment provider plugins: bank transfer, PayPal and Stripe at the top of the page.
 Below that, you can find the list of plugins for all other payment providers available in pretix.
 By default, the plugins for bank transfer, PayPal, Stripe and SEPA Direct debit will be active.